I am not taking any more map commissions at this time.

 When I don't know much about a town, I usually reach out to it's Historical Society to find out what makes the town unique.
 However, y parameters are not just "historical".
 I also aim to highlight any destinations or businesses that make that town tick.
 I rely on locals to fill me in.
 I do as much research as I can, and even try to visit places to see things with my own eyes.
 But I prefer getting first hand input from locals willing to connect on the phone.

-In a nutshell, the majority of the maps I have represent the area where I currently live and do business.
+In a nutshell, the majority of the maps I have represent the area where I currently live and do most of my business.
 As the years go by, I hope to explore vending in more areas and will then create those maps.
-In the meantime, I have a running list of towns that have priority either because a customer has literally commissioned me to create one by a certain deadline, or because they interest me personally.
+In the meantime, I have a running list of towns that have priority based on shows I have signed up to do.
 If I apply to be vender at a show in a town where I have no map, well, I then prioritize doing that town in time for the show, and maybe even a few around it if time permits.

 I want them to look somewhat folk-art-like, or vintage.
 I want them to hold up in time.
 I know that businesses come and go, and so it is hard to not run into that issue from time to time.
 I at least want to pay homage to the ones that really matter or had/have some sort of positive impact on the community.
 But in some cases, I have taken artistic license and have needed something to fill in a hole, or balance the image visually, so yes, I'm sure there are things on each map that at least one person might question.
 But my thinking is, that, the more each map contains, the more people will connect to it.